 - Financial savings achieved as a result of carbon reduction projects.

 - Costs of the programme.

 - Wider benefits.

 - Stakeholder engagement.

 - Risk Register.

-- The annual progress review report will be placed on the intranet in the form of this 7.1.3.
-CRMP.
+- The annual progress review report will be placed on the intranet.

-- Environmental and Social Governance annual reports are also submitted to the 7.1.4. parent company in Norway, this also covers scope 1, 2 & limited 3 reporting.
+- 7.1.4.
+Environmental and Social Governance annual reports are also submitted to the parent company in Norway, this also covers scope 1, 2 & 3 reporting.